andrea-mitridate/PTArcade/docs/inputs/model.md

         parameters = {'a' : prior("Uniform", 0, 1), 'b' : prior("Uniform", 0, 1)} # (1)!
         ```

-        1. In this case we have chosen uniform priors in the range [0,1] for both
+        1. In this case, we have chosen uniform priors in the range [0,1] for both
             parameters.

     === "1D Normal Priors"